 - Direct quotations from primary and secondary sources and brief, factual credits do not count as student-composed words.

 - If an exhibit substantially exceeds the word limit, AND you believe it gained an unfair advantage from the additional words, you should reduce that entry’s final ranking.

 - Please note violation of the word count limit on the evaluation sheets.

 Crediting Sources: All quotes from written sources must be credited on the exhibit.
 All visual sources (e.g., photographs, paintings, charts, and graphs, etc.) must be credited on the exhibit and fully cited in the annotated bibliography.
 Brief, factual credits do not count toward the word total.

-Media Devices: Media devices (e.g., DVD players, tablets, mp3 players, video monitors, computers, etc.) used in an exhibit must not run for more than a total of three minutes.
+Media Devices: Media devices (e.g., DVD players, tablets, mp3 players, video monitors, computers, etc.) used in an exhibit must not run for more than a total of two minutes and must not loop.
 Quotes from another source (e.g., clip from a documentary, primary source music, etc.) are considered quotes.
 Any student-composed questions, narration, or graphics incorporated within a media presentation are subject to the 500-word limit.
 Viewers and judges must be able to control media devices.
 Any media devices must fit within the size limits of the exhibit.
 Any media devices used should be integral to the exhibit—not a method to bypass the prohibition against live student involvement.

 Thank you and have fun!